 How to sew an overcast stitch by hand

 Basically the hand overcast stitch involves small diagonal stitches evenly spaced out enclosing the fabric raw edge.It is a very useful hand stitch to know.
-I have used it a countless times to sew the edges of cute little handkerchiefs, which I also proceeded to embroider with small flowers.
+I have used it countless times to sew the edges of cute little handkerchiefs, which I also proceeded to embroider with small flowers.
+Check out the post on embroidered handkerchiefs here

 Step by step hand overcast stitching